Reddit Thread Shows How Important It Is To Leash Dogs In Public, No Matter How Well Trained They Are

 And retractable leashes are terrible

-The reddit post garnered a huge number of attention as it got upvoted 38K times along with 3.5K comments.
+The reddit post garnered a huge amount of attention as it got upvoted 38K times along with 3.5K comments.
 The replies from redditors entailed different times they'd experienced or saw the mayhem an unleashed dog can cause.

 View some of their most upvoted replies below...